ealwaise/BrainStation_Capstone/Data/doc.md

-This folder contains three subfolders
+This folder should be populated with three subfolders

 * data_science
 * software_engineering